peterjost/studio-projects/docs/nationalanthems/diary.md

 2017-07-25

-Second draft is online, looks not so bad.
+Worked on the text.
+Second draft is now online, looks not so bad.
 Looking forward to some more feedback.
+Website is published.

+2017-07-26

+Final version is online, final project template completed.
+First "project" done! :-)